flux-framework/rfc/spec_14.rst

 Some common system attributes are:

 **duration**
    The value of the ``duration`` attribute is a floating-point number greater than or equal to zero representing time span in seconds.
-A ``duration`` of 0 SHALL be interpreted as "unlimited" or "not set" by the system.
-The scheduler will make an effort to allocate the requested resources for the number of seconds specified in ``duration``.
+   If ``duration`` is greater than zero, then the scheduler SHALL allocate the requested resources for the number of seconds specified in ``duration``.
+A ``duration`` value of ``0.`` SHALL be interpreted as unlimited or unset, and the scheduler SHALL use a ``duration`` that is the minimum of any configured ``duration`` default and the time span to the currently defined instance expiration.
+If no default ``duration`` is configured, and the current instance has no expiration, then resources shall be allocated without expiration.

 **environment**
    The value of the ``environment`` attribute is a dictionary containing the names